Mark Antony: Early career and occupation

 While Antony was serving Gabinius in the East, the domestic political situation had changed in Rome.
 In 60 BC, a secret agreement (known as the "First Triumvirate") was entered into between three men to control the Republic: Marcus Licinius Crassus, Gnaeus Pompey Magnus, and Gaius Julius Caesar.
-Crassus, Rome's wealthiest man, had defeated the slave rebellion of Spartacus in 70 BC; Pompey conquered much of the Eastern Mediterranean in the 60's BC; Caesar was Rome's Pontifex Maximus and a former general in Spain.
-In 59 BC, Caesar, with funding from Crassus, was elected consul to pursue legislation favourable to Crassus and Pompey's interests.
-In return, Caesar was assigned the governorship of Illyricum, Cisalpine Gaul, and Transalpine Gaul for five years beginning in 58 BC.
+Crassus, Rome's wealthiest man, had defeated the slave rebellion of Spartacus in 70 BC; Pompey conquered much of the Eastern Mediterranean in the 60's BC; Caesar was Rome's pontifex maximus and a former general in Spain.
+Caesar, with funding from Crassus, was elected consul for 59 BC to pursue legislation favourable to the allies' interests.
+Caesar, for his part, was made proconsular governor of Illyricum, Cisalpine Gaul, and Transalpine Gaul for five years.
 Caesar used his governorship as a launching point for his conquest of free Gaul.
-In 55 BC, Crassus and Pompey served as consuls while Caesar's command was extended for another five years.
-Rome was effectively under the absolute power of these three men.
-The Triumvirate used Publius Clodius Pulcher, Antony's patron, to exile their political rivals, notably Cicero and Cato the Younger.
+Some years later, in the midst of a breakdown in the alliance, the allies again pursued their interests together: in 55 BC, Crassus and Pompey were elected consuls in disputed elections and Caesar's command was extended for another five years.

 During his early military service, Antony married his cousin Antonia Hybrida Minor, the daughter of Gaius Antonius Hybrida.
 Sometime between 54 and 47 BC, the union produced a single known child, Antonia.
 It is unclear if this was Antony's first marriage.

 Service under Caesar

-Gallic Wars
+Gallic wars

 Antony's association with Publius Clodius Pulcher allowed him to achieve greater prominence.
 Clodius, through the influence of his benefactor Marcus Licinius Crassus, had developed a positive political relationship with Julius Caesar.
 Clodius secured Antony a position on Caesar's military staff in 54 BC, joining his conquest of Gaul.
 Serving under Caesar, Antony demonstrated excellent military leadership.
 Despite a temporary alienation later in life, Antony and Caesar developed friendly relations which would continue until Caesar's assassination in 44 BC.
 Caesar's influence secured greater political advancement for Antony.
-After a year of service in Gaul, Caesar dispatched Antony to Rome to formally begin his political career, receiving election as quaestor for 52 BC as a member of the Populares faction.
+After a year of service in Gaul, Caesar dispatched Antony to Rome to formally begin his political career, receiving election as quaestor for 52 BC.
 Assigned to assist Caesar, Antony returned to Gaul and commanded Caesar's cavalry during his victory at the Battle of Alesia against the Gallic chieftain Vercingetorix.
-Following his year in office, Antony was promoted by Caesar to the rank of Legate and assigned command of two legions (approximately 7,500 total soldiers).
+Following his year in office, Antony was made one of Caesar's legates and assigned command of two legions (approximately 7,500 total soldiers).